golangci/golangci-lint/docs/content/docs/linters/false-positives.md

 }
 ```

-You can see more examples of using `nolint` directives direct in [our tests](https://github.com/golangci/golangci-lint/tree/HEAD/pkg/result/processors/testdata) for it.
+You can see more examples of using `nolint` directives in [our tests](https://github.com/golangci/golangci-lint/tree/HEAD/pkg/result/processors/testdata) for it.

 ### Syntax